Facts updated February 25, 2018

 - They speak another language, and I might have to learn some.
 It’s not like Belize which is English-speaking.

-- Gas is over $5 per gallon and rising.
+- Gas is about $5 per gallon.

 - Less is not more – no matter how you sugar-coat it.